 Sustainable Fleets Accreditation Program: www.sustainablefleets.org

-This new program defines clearly what it means to be a sustainable fleet by setting objective, meaningful standards and guidelines to achieve.
+This new program clearly defines what it means to be a sustainable fleet by setting objective, meaningful standards and guidelines to achieve.
 Designed by fleets, for fleets, CALSTART tapped the collective resources, experience, and expertise of veteran fleet managers, as well as the organization NAFA, to establish the official standard for being a sustainable fleet.
 CALSTART partnered with NAFA which provides the data collection and calculation tools used to justify tier levels of the participants.

 Charge to Work NY: www.ChargetoWorkNY.com

 With support from the New York State Energy Research and Development Authority (NYSERDA), CALSTART leads Charge to Work NY, an innovative electric vehicle workplace charging program for the greater New York City area.
-This program, a collaboration with ChargePoint, the New York City Department of Transportation, Empire Clean Cities, and Northeast States for Coordinated Air Use Management (NESCAUM), facilitates uptake of EV charging stations at NYC-area workplaces to boost EV adoption throughout the region.
+This program, a collaboration with ChargePoint, the New York City Department of Transportation, Empire Clean Cities, and the Northeast States for Coordinated Air Use Management (NESCAUM), facilitates the uptake of EV charging stations at NYC-area workplaces to boost EV adoption throughout the region.